Bates Financial Aid Policies

 Round trip transportation to the program.

 Costs are based on advance purchase, student fares. $25 is provided for local travel expenses.
-(Note: The cost of transportation is provided for one program only.
+The cost of transportation is provided for one program only.
 If the student studies on two programs, this cost is for the first program.
 The one exception is when the student studies on a Bates FSA program and studies abroad a second time in the same language setting.
-Note: On non-Bates programs, the cost of transportation is not included if it is not included in the student’s regular financial aid award.
+For international students, the cost of round trip travel from Boston to the program/university is addressed, unless lower cost alternatives are more appropriate.